yassinsuleiman/DevOps-Learning-Networking/Webserver/README.md

 ## 🎉 End Result

-You now have a working NGINX server running on EC2, mapped to a real domain.
+You now have a working NGINX server running on EC2, mapped to a real domain (`yassinnginx.uk`).
 Perfect to use as your portfolio, a landing page, or further deploy CI/CD apps on top.